Restoration and home video releases

 - Related articles

-Blackmail’s silent version was most recently restored as part of the BFI’s Hitchcock 9 project and transferred at 24fps (76min) but see below.
+The silent version was restored in 2012 as part of the BFI’s Hitchcock 9 project and transferred at 24fps (76min).

 “Fortunately the BFI National Archive holds the original negative of the silent version.
 However, the negative had suffered extensively from ‘curling’ as a result of one side of the film stock having shrunk more than the other.
 This, in combination with very narrow joins between shots, meant careful digital scanning was required to prevent further damage and to make the film lie flat in the scanner’s gate.
 Without this, the sharpness of the images would have been severely compromised.
 Eventually, despite the curl of the film emulsion and the delicate splices, a sharp scan with excellent tonal range was achieved.
 The film is one of the first features to be scanned on the BFI’s scanner and it has benefited from the use of a wet-gate for sections of the film.
 In this technology, the film is immersed in a fluid at point of scanning in order to greatly reduce or eliminate the many fine scratches on the surface.

-In 2008, Neil Brand composed a superlative orchestral score (spoiler vid) and he adapted it for smaller ensemble for the restoration’s première on 6 July 2012 at the British Museum.
-That venue is, of course, where the film’s finale takes place and made for a brilliant night!
+In 2008, leading silent film musician Neil Brand composed a superlative orchestral score (spoiler vid) and he adapted it for smaller ensemble for the restoration’s première on 6 July 2012 at the British Museum.
+That location is, of course, where the film’s actual finale takes place and it made for a brilliant night!
 More pics here and here.
-The performance, by the BBC Symphony Orchestra conducted by Timothy Brock, was recorded in multi-track form but there’s no movement as yet on actually licensing it for release with the film.
+The BBC Symphony Orchestra was conducted by Timothy Brock and though a multi-track recording was made of the performance, there’s no movement as yet on actually licensing it for release with the film.
 The score continues to be performed live on regular occasions, so don’t miss any opportunity you get to hear it.

 Home video releases

-As with the rest of Hitch’s British films, there are any number of very poor quality bootlegs, invariably of the sound version, that aren’t worth either your money or the time wasted watching them.
+As with the rest of Hitch’s British films, there are an overwhelming number of very poor quality bootlegs, invariably of the sound version, that aren’t worth either your money or the time wasted in watching them.
 Here are all of Blackmail’s official releases to date.

 Silent and sound versions